Donkequan/HedgeSwap/README.md

 # HedgeSwap: Universal Hedged Atomic Swaps Against Griefing Attacks

-This repository contains implementations of the cryptographic primitives and smart contracts used in the HedgeSwap experiments, as well as the full version of the HedgeSwap paper.
+This repository contains implementations of the cryptographic primitives and smart contracts used in the HedgeSwap experiments, as well as the full version of the paper.

 ## Repository Structure

 - `SIG_AS`: ECDSA-based and Schnorr-based signatures, and adaptor signature implementations, including 2PC.
 - `VTD`: Verifiable timed dlog implementation.
 - `Contract`: Contract-based solution and MIMO contract used in the experiments.
-- `HedgeSwap`: Full version of the HedgeSwap paper ([HedgeSwap_Full_Version.pdf](./HedgeSwap_Full_Version.pdf)).
+- `HedgeSwap`: Full version of HedgeSwap ([HedgeSwap_Full_Version.pdf](./HedgeSwap_Full_Version.pdf)).

 ## Prerequisites